07740 877 544 firstname.lastname@example.org

 Stuart Whipps If Wishes Were Thrushes, Beggars Would Eat Birds.
 Matt black vinyl on wall.
 Installation at Dundee Contemporary Arts.
 Typesetting by Valerie Norris.

 Cut vinyl and printed lettering can be integral pieces for exhibitions and displays.
 Fusing the presentation together with a coherent look, in addition to guiding and informing visitors.

 Labelling and information is as important as the items on display.
 Visitors’ eyes are engaged not only with the exhibits, but also with the signage presenting them.

 A good understanding of type and layout is useful in the production of vinyl lettering.
 In knowing limitations for cut vinyl text size and weight, as well as understanding formatting for copy, saves galleries time and expense.

-Particular fonts and styles of lettering also cut and apply better in certain vinyl films, on certain surfaces.
+Particular fonts and styles of lettering also cut better in certain vinyl films.
+In addition, certain vinyls also apply better to different surfaces.
 I’m always happy to discuss these matters and provide samples of materials.

 Eve Fowler Patriarchal Poetry 2018.
 Digitally printed vinyl on wall.
 Installation at Dundee Contemporary Arts.
 Photograph by Ruth Clark.

 Most often in exhibition and display projects, I receive third party artwork.
 The project brief and artwork files are provided for me.
 If necessary, scaled layouts are sent back for approval.

 My job is to reproduce the artwork identically to the supplied design.
 I advise how to prepare artwork for reproduction at large scale.
 Whether in cut vinyl, digital prints or paint.